Los Angeles International Airport: History

-The temporary terminals would remain in place for 15 years but quickly became inadequate, especially as air travel entered the "jet age" and other cities invested in modern facilities.
+The temporary terminals remained in place for 15 years but quickly became inadequate, especially as air travel entered the "jet age" and other cities invested in modern facilities.
 Airport leaders once again convinced voters to back a $59 million bond on June 5, 1956.

 The current layout of the passenger facilities was established in 1958 with a plan to build a series of terminals and parking facilities, arranged in the shape of the letter U, in the central portion of the property.
-The original plan called for the terminal buildings connected at the center of the property by a huge steel-and-glass dome.
-The dome was never built, but a smaller Theme Building built in the central area became a focal point for people coming to the airport.
+The original plan called for the terminal buildings to be connected at the center of the property by a huge steel-and-glass dome.
+The dome was never built, but a smaller Theme Building, constructed in the central area, became a focal point for people coming to the airport.

 The first of the new passenger buildings, Terminals 7 and 8, were opened for United Airlines on June 25, 1961, following opening festivities that lasted several days.
-Terminals 2, 3, 4, 5 and 6 opened later that same year.
+Terminals 2, 3, 4, 5, and 6 opened later that same year.

-A major expansion of the airport came in the early 1980s, ahead of the 1984 Summer Olympic Games.
-In November 1983 a second-level roadway was added, Terminal 1 opened in January 1984 and the Tom Bradley International Terminal opened in June 1984.
+There was a major expansion of the airport in the early 1980s, ahead of the 1984 Summer Olympic Games.
+In November 1983, a second-level roadway was added, Terminal 1 opened in January 1984 and the Tom Bradley International Terminal opened in June 1984.
 The original terminals also received expansions and updates in the 1980s.

 Since 2008, the airport has been undergoing another major expansion.
-All of the terminals are being refurbished, and the Tom Bradley International Terminal was completely rebuilt, with a West Gates concourse added.
-Outside of the terminal area, a 4,300 stall parking structure, a Los Angeles Metro Rail station, and a consolidated rental car facility are being built.
+All of the terminals are being refurbished, and the Tom Bradley International Terminal was substantially rebuilt, with a West Gates satellite concourse added.
+Outside of the terminal area, the LAX West Intermodal Transportation Facility with 4,300 parking spaces opened in 2021, replacing the former Lot C. A new LAX/Metro Transit Center and a LAX Consolidated Rent-A-Car Facility (ConRAC) are being built.
 All will be connected to the terminal area by the LAX Automated People Mover.
-In the near future, airport managers plan to build two more terminals (0 and 9).
-All together, these projects are expected to cost of $14 billion and bring LAX's total gates from 146 to 182.
+Altogether, those projects are expected to cost $30 billion and bring LAX's total gates from 146 to 182.
+Ultra low-cost carriers say project costs have made operations at LAX unsustainable under their low-fare model, with fees hitting around $50 per departing passenger.
+As a result, Allegiant Air is shutting its LAX crew base and cutting several routes.

 The "X" in LAX

-Before the 1930s, US airports used a two-letter abbreviation and at that time, "LA" served as the designation for Los Angeles Airport.
-With the rapid growth in the aviation industry, in 1947, the identifiers expanded to three letters and "LA" received an extra letter to become "LAX."
-The letter "X" does not otherwise have any specific meaning in this identifier.
-"LAX" is also used for the Port of Los Angeles in San Pedro and by Amtrak for Union Station in downtown Los Angeles.
+Before the 1930s, US airports used a two-letter abbreviation and "LA" served as the designation for Los Angeles Airport.
+With rapid growth in the aviation industry, in 1947, the identifiers were expanded to three letters, and "LA" received an extra letter to become "LAX".
+The "X" does not have any specific meaning.
+"LAX" is also used for the Port of Los Angeles in San Pedro and by Amtrak for Union Station in Downtown Los Angeles.